lino-framework/book/docs/dev/about/lino_and_django.rst

 your Lino applications have an out-of-the box **front end**.
 You don't not need to write any URLconf, HTML, CSS nor Javascript.

 But Lino is more than a front end.
-In fact the current fron end is not even the only choice [#ui]_.
+In fact the current front end is not even the only choice [#ui]_.
 Here are the **under the hood** differences between Lino and Django.